derekmpham/interview-prep/full-stack-general-questions.md

 <strong>How do insertion sort, heap sort, and merge sort work?</strong>

 Insertion sort takes elements of the array sequentially, and maintains a sorted subarray to the left of the current point.
 It does this by taking an element, finding its correct position in the sorted array, and shifting all following elements by 1, leaving a space for the element to be inserted.

+Heapsort starts by building a max heap.
+A binary max heap is a nearly complete binary tree in which each parent node is larger or equal to its children.
+The heap is stored in the same memory in which the origin array elements are.
+Once the heap is formed, it completely replaces the array.
+After that, we take and remove the first element, restore the heap property, thus reducing the heap size by 1, after which we place the max element at the end of that memory.
+This is repeated until we empty out the heap, resulting in the smallest element being in the first place, and the following elements being sequentially larger.